-^{} While many colleges and universities list the weight of their courses in credits, Penn uses a course unit (CU) system.
-Most courses at Penn are worth 1 CU (with the exception of lab courses, which are typically worth 1.5 CUs, and mini-courses, which are worth 0.5 CU).
+^{} Penn uses a course unit (CU) system to weight courses.
+Most courses at Penn are worth 1 CU (with the exception of lab courses, which are typically worth 1.5 CU, and mini-courses, which are worth 0.5 CU).